Learn the basics with a private lesson

 Buy if:

-• You want a pair of paddles:
+• You still want a large sweet spot:

 Pass if:

-• You want a kid's paddle:
+• You want a soft, dwell-based paddle:

 star icon